Last Updated: August 2019

 If there are no barriers dividing the workforce, everyone will be empowered to do their job with quick access to resources (both people and information), to be creative and productive wherever they are.

-We strongly recommended you watch the Introduction to Digital Workplaces webinar video.
+We strongly recommended you watch the Best Practices for Digital Workplaces video.
 It will provide you with actionable insights into the essential elements of a digital workplace, and how it can assist you in effectively capturing, storing and providing access to valuable knowledge and information in the form of databases, documents, policies, procedures, FAQs, online workspaces and more.